Menna712/DataScienceProjects/HR Employee Attrition Prediction Model/ReadMe.txt

 i have many other ideas to be done in Enhancement phase. as an example : SMOTE can be used on training data to generate synthetic minority samples with respect to noisy samples outside the borderlines thus, producing useless synthetic samples

+I hope Exercise could be Benificial to someone to get the grasp of Data Science Projects, also looking forward to enhancing it even more in the future.